ShujingGuo/ShujingGuo.github.io/_pages/about.md

 News
 ======
 * I am now looking for a Ph.D. position.
 If you are interested in my resume, please contact me!!!
 * I recently got a new technical skill >> the interactive development of Unity 3D!
-I independently completed a small demo (Small Ball Rolling Scoring, xxxxxx).
+I independently completed a small demo ([Small Ball Rolling Scoring](https://github.com/ShujingGuo/windowed_BallRolling_byShuingGuo)).
 I am now an aggressive novice :)